Updated: 02 December 2018

 SC: I would love to think that you remember me.
 And wish so much I could be here for you as you explore your life and work to come.

 JA: You will not be remembered.
 You are not a memory.
 You are a living spirit in my heart.
 My inner-Susan has taken residence in my heart and does not plan to leave.
 These email transcripts and your writings may serve as reminders in future years if your voice starts to become distant and foggy.
-You have done more for me and for Brandon (and I will speak for us both) in sharing your guiding light in our individual quest for personal liberty than any single person or persons we have encountered.
+You have done more for me in sharing your guiding light in our individual quest for personal liberty than any single person or persons I have encountered.
 The wisdom and clarity you shed in our constant strive for betterment and self-ownership is not a memory, but a change in the foundation of our decision making.
 You will live forever in each and every decision I make.
 Much like an asteroid that passed a little too close to Jupiter, its course was moved just a tiny bit.
 Just that one deflection, however subtle, will alter the life-long path of that rock to a near infinite scale.
 Whether your time is limited to days, weeks, or months, your soul will not die.
 Your body may cease the biological processes that make it “alive”, the gravity of your spirit will live in the hearts of Brandon and myself, of your sons and grand children, of your Wyoming boys, of your friends, and of the hundreds and probably thousands of families that you have touched one at a time.
-Just as your mother’s spirit and your late husband’s spirit that are carried in your heart, your spirit will live in my heart for all of my days until it is my spirit with a stripe of yours that is carried in the hearts of my future children.
+Just as your mother’s spirit and your late husband’s spirit are carried in your heart, your spirit will live in my heart for all of my days until it is my spirit with a stripe of yours that is carried in the hearts of my future children.
 Your body may die, but your love is eternal.

 With wet eyes and a heavy heart, Jeremy